neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Modeling.rst

 so all we need is a function to find the **active** blog – even though the repository can contain more than one blog.

-Now, what if you want to display a list of the 5 latests posts, no matter what blog they belong to?
+Now, what if you want to display a list of the 5 latest posts, no matter what blog they belong to?
 One option would be to find all blogs, iterate over their posts and inspect each ``date`` property to create a list of the 5 most recent posts.
 Sounds slow?
 It is.